The Truth About Mainstream Jazz Legends: Corea, Hancock & Clarke

-1. Chick Corea’s Career as a Jazz Legend
+Chick Corea Life as a Jazz Legend

-One can’t help agree that he epitomizes the movement when they see him perform or play one of his many albums.
+One can’t help agree that he epitomizes the movement when they see him perform or play one of his many jazz music albums.
 His sound is well-known throughout the world, composing jazz standards while performing with nearly all the leading jazz entertainers during his lengthy career.

 Entertainingly, Chick performed with other legends like Gary Burton, Stan Getz, Sarah Vaughan, and Blue Mitchell.
 Soon, in 1968, he started playing with the super talented Miles Davis' band.
 He went over the top playing his electric piano With Mile's Band.
 Tune into their highly celebrated In a Silent Way album and the singled out, top of the charts .
 Bitches Brew

 On a jazz high, Chick continued to create, perform, record with many distinguished artists.
 Joining forces as a trio with Miroslav Vitous and Roy Haynes with Now He Sings, Now He Sobs.
 The album shaped a staple sound in the record anthologies toward the end of the 1960s.

 Return to Forever

 Corea’s cutting-edge band called Circle, from 1969 to 1971, was an essential push into the free form of improvisation, indicating the inspiration of jazz artists, such as Paul Bley and Ornette Coleman, and deriving from 20th Century originators such as John Cage and Karlheinz Stockhausen.